Open Season: Scared Silly: Production

 Open Season: Scared Silly was first announced on June 11, 2015.
 The first trailer was released on November 1, 2015.

 Release

 Home media

 The film was released on DVD and Blu-ray in the United States and Canada on March 8, 2016, by Sony Pictures Home Entertainment.

 Reception

 Renee Schonfeld from Common Sense Media gave it a positive review, saying, "Talented voice actors, along with a clever story and script, make this very funny film a cut above most direct-to-DVD fare for kids and families".
+The film was overall deemed as an improvement over its predecessor.